 - Seller Closing Costs.
 Choose the closing costs the seller is responsible for.
 You can add additional costs.

 - Buyer Closing Costs.
 Choose the closing costs for which the buyer is responsible.
 You can add extra costs.

 - Buyer-Only Closing Costs.
 Check this box if the buyer is responsible for all closing costs.

 Choose who pays for the title insurance, who selects the title insurance company, and whether you allow exclusions or exceptions to the policy.

 Choose the state’s laws that will govern the construction of this purchase agreement.

 Step 28 – Check Dispute Option

-37. Dispute.
-Choose whether or not the landlord/seller and tenant/buyer will solve any disputes through court litigation, binding arbitration, mediation, or mediation then arbitration.
+Choose whether the landlord/seller and tenant/buyer will solve any disputes through court litigation, binding arbitration, mediation, or mediation-arbitration.

 Step 29 – Enter Miscellaneous Details